 \begin{flushleft} { Appendix B} \end{flushleft}

-In this appendix, we prove further claims and lemmas.
-Some of them would be useful for \textit{Section 4}, others for \textit{Appendix C} and the proof of the main theorem.
+In this appendix, we prove several auxiliary claims and lemmas.
+Some of them will be useful in \textit{Section 4}, others in \textit{Appendix C} and the proof of the main theorem.
 Many have also a standalone and supplementary character to better understand the problems we face.